 The management of Bombardier is soliciting your proxy for use at the Meeting.
-In addition to solicitation by mail, employees or agents of the Corporation may solicit proxies by telephone or by other means.
+In addition to solicitation by mail, directors, members of management and employees or agents of the Corporation may solicit proxies by telephone, over the internet, in writing or in person.
 The Corporation has appointed DF King as its soliciting agent.
-For this service, DF King will be paid a fee of \$40,000 Cdn, plus out of pocket expenses.
+For this service, DF King will be paid a fee of CDN \$40,000, plus out of pocket expenses.
 The entire cost of the solicitation will be borne by Bombardier.